Cedrus brevifolia / Cypriot cedar

-Cedrus brevifolia, first described 1908 by Henry John Elwes (1846 – 1922) and Augustine Henry (1857–1930), is commonly known as Cypriot cedar.
+Cedrus brevifolia, as described 1908 by Henry John Elwes (1846 – 1922) and Augustine Henry (1857–1930), is commonly known as Cypriot cedar.
 A commonly seen synomym is Cedrus libani var. brevifolia.

-- Seed cones are cylindrical, with a large protuberance in the concave apex, about 2.8 inches (7 cm) long and 1.6 inches (4 cm) wide.
+- Seed cones are cylindrical, with a large protuberance in the concave apex, measuring circa 2.8 inches (7 cm) long and 1.6 inches (4 cm) wide.

 Distribution.
 This species is native to Cyprus — the mountainous area of Pophos, Troodes and Tripylos, where it covers about 500 hectares.